dahlsailrunner/knowyourtoolset-templates/templates/KnowYourToolset.BackEnd/ui-with-bff/README.md

 If you wanted to force authentication for EVERY page in the application -- even the home page, you would comment IN the `initializeAuth` function in the `src/app/core/auth.service.ts` file, and also the reference to it in the `src/app/app.config.ts` for the `APP_INITIALIZER`.

+### Authorization

+The demo IdentityServer has two accounts (bob and alice) that you can use to sign in.
+There is an `authGuard` that simply requires an authenticated user - and that guard is used on the `/user-claims` page.

+There is also a `requiredClaimValueGuard` that takes a claim name and value that are required to access the `/products` page.

+This is configured in the `src/app/app.routes.ts` file, and the code for the guards is in the `src/app/core/auth.guard.ts` file.

 ### Remote API Setup